RayAUS/10-Man-Ranked-Bot/README.md

 # Weather bot
+Created using typescript, Using an api from https://openweathermap.org/, via the axios javascript library

 To use bot do ```!weather {city_name}``` in a discord chat to get the weather for the city in REAL TIME!
-Using an api from https://openweathermap.org/

 Where you replace ```{city_name}``` to a city name (caps insensitive) such as ```London```, ```melbourne```, ```SYDNEY```